 The vehicle's maintenance logs have to be reviewed to determine if the owner's negligence caused the mechanical issues.
-An attorney will also find out if the vehicle's parts or brand is known to be defective or included in a recall.
+A Miami truck accident attorney will also find out if the vehicle's parts or brand is known to be defective or included in a recall.

 A government agency

 If a truck driver is involved in an accident because a road was poorly designed, it may be possible to file a claim against the liable government agency.

 Sometimes, the driver of the passenger car and the driver of the truck are both innocent, when it comes to a semi or commercial truck accident.
 This can happen if another vehicle on the road forced either the passenger vehicle or the truck to cause the crash.
 Cars that merge unexpectedly, ride in blind spots, or drive too aggressively can easily cause an accident between a semi or commercial truck and another passenger car.
 When another party is responsible for the crash, they should be the one to be sued for compensation.